Fast, effortless and 100% online.

-In 2017, this allowance was gradually reduced until in 2020, you were no longer able to offset your mortgage interest at all.
-You’re now taxed on all of your rental income and get a 20% tax credit (the Basic Rate).
-This affects High Earners (anyone over £50,000) significantly.
+From 2017, this allowance was gradually reduced.
+By 2020, you couldn’t offset your mortgage interest at all.
+You’re now taxed on all of your rental income and you get a 20% tax credit (the Basic Rate).

 From June 2019, landlords and lettings agents were no longer able to charge tenants for “the grant, continuance, assignment, termination or renewal of an assured shorthold tenancy or licence agreement”.
 This was welcomed by renters, making it more affordable to live.

 But what does it mean?
 Well, it also prevents agents from charging disproportionately high fees for services like printing out contracts or renewing agreements.